 - Old Map – Your map will need to be printed onto paper in a mirror image by a laser printer.

 If you don’t have a laser printer your local print shop should be able to do this for you.
-They can photocopy an existing map for you or you could download a free map from sites like Remodalaholic.
+They can photocopy an existing map or download a free map from sites like Pictureboxblue.
+There is also a collection of vintage maps for crafting on this site.

-- The first thing is to saw off the top two boards off a pallet in one piece for your frame.
+1..
+Firstly, saw the top two boards off a pallet in one piece for your frame.

-- Carry on until the whole frame is covered.
-Then leave the pallet until the glue has dried thoroughly, preferably overnight.
+3. Next, carry on sticking down maps until the whole frame is covered.
+Then leave the pallet until the glue had dried thoroughly, preferably overnights.

 You will have to continually wet the pallet wood and rub away all the paper residue this make take a little bit of elbow grease but it is well worth it.

 I love to change photos around regularly on my frames, so I made it as easy as possible to do this.
-For this map picture frame I simple used some stylish copper push pins and bulldog clips to attach my photos.
+For this map picture frame, I simply used some stylish copper push pins and bulldog clips to attach my photos.